 The information obtained through a CBC will not become part of a student's academic file and will remain confidential unless the findings result in an institutional action by the School of Dentistry.

 It is anticipated that background reports will be honored for the duration of the student’s enrollment in the program if the student has not had a break in the enrollment.
 Students are required to complete this process upon re-entry in the program subsequent to a leave of absence, program separation or program withdrawal greater than thirty consecutive days.

-All students must also report any felony or misdemeanor charges and convictions which occur during enrollment within ten business days of the conviction to the senior associate dean for academic affairs or the senior associate dean for student services.
+All students must also report any felony or misdemeanor convictions which occur during or after matriculation within ten business days of the conviction to the senior associate dean for academic affairs or the senior associate dean for student services.
 Conviction of or failure to report a disqualifying criminal offense may prevent a student from completing required clinical training experiences and/or result in dismissal or suspension from the program.
-Any criminal offense can delay or terminate an individual’s education at the School of Dentistry.
+It is the responsibility of the student to provide documentation of the final adjudication to the aforementioned administrators.
 For more information regarding the background checks please read the School of Dentistry Policy for Conducting Criminal Background Checks.

-Drug screening is currently required by the extramural affiliates.
+Drug screening is required by the extramural affiliates.
 The School of Dentistry may require drug screening to enrolled students; however, at this time drug screening of DH3/DH4 and D3/D4 students is necessary to participate in required off-campus rotations.

 In the event of an adverse drug screening report, the student will be barred from clinical participation and as a consequence, could be at risk for not fulfilling degree program requirements.
 Identification of such students will enable appropriate assessment, indicated treatment and follow-up retesting.

 In all instances, students are responsible for the cost of the screening and retesting.